rajesh-bhat/auto_labelling_with_vlms/README.md

 [1] https://github.com/NSTiwari/PaliGemma <br>
 [2] https://huggingface.co/docs/transformers/main/en/model_doc/paligemma

+Google Cloud credits are provided for this project #AISprint

 ## Cite This Work

 If you use this project in your research, please cite it using the following BibTeX entry: